good

 8.0 / 10

-Avast Antivirus offers a wide range of features in a very nicely designed package that is not only easy to use but also reliable where it counts, in terms of security and performance.
-Free users can access the most important features, and there are a few bells and whistles to entice prospective customers to the premium or ultimate versions: These include "Sandbox" and "Wi-Fi Inspector", both of which add further security, setting the program apart from its competitors.
+Avast Antivirus offers a wide range of features in a nicely designed package that's easy to use and reliable in terms of security and performance.
+Free users can access the most important features, and there are a few bells and whistles to entice prospective customers to the premium or ultimate versions: These include "Sandbox" and "Wi-Fi Inspector", both of which enhance security and set the program apart from its competitors.

-We did have to deduct points in terms of support, since, despite the excellent FAQs and guides, the lack of a human touch was felt, something that could be problematic for users who may not be so technically inclined and require a helping hand.
-In terms of performance too, the software dropped points since it can slow down your PC while scanning.
-All the same, this is a problem common to most antivirus programs and therefore, not a major issue.
+We did deduct points in terms of support, since, despite the excellent FAQs and guides, live support is important for less technically inclined users.
+In terms of performance too, the software dropped points since your system might lag while a scan is being performed.
+All the same, this is a common problem with antivirus programs and not a serious issue.

 Avast Antivirus